 The Animal Quantitative Trait Loci (QTL) Database (Animal QTLdb) strives to collect all publicly available trait mapping data, i.e. QTL (phenotype/expression, eQTL), candidate gene and association data (GWAS), and copy number variations (CNV) mapped to livestock animal genomes, in order to facilitate locating and comparing discoveries within and between species.
 New data and database tools are continually developed to align various trait mapping data to map-based genome features such as annotated genes.

 Animal genetic resources underpin the livestock sector's production and profitability.
 As a result livestock industries contribute billions of dollars to national economies.
-The Animal Germplasm Resources Information Network mission is to acquire, evaluate and preserve these strategic resources so that industry and the research community can have access to a broad array of genetic variability for: national security, introduction of genetic variation, corrective breeding, and various research initiatives.
+The Animal Germplasm Resources Information Network (A-GRIN) mission is to acquire, evaluate and preserve these strategic resources so that industry and the research community can have access to a broad array of genetic variability for: national security, introduction of genetic variation, corrective breeding, and various research initiatives.

 Genome datasets for Calonectria henricotiae and C. pseudonaviculata causing boxwood blight disease and related fungal species